bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Frameless Synergy

-In conventional wood housing (stick frame) construction the insulation and weatherproof siding contribute minimally to holding the structure itself up.
+In conventional wood housing (stick frame) construction the insulation and weatherproof siding contribute nothing to holding the structure itself up.
 Even the external plywood sheathing is only used as a lateral brace for the 2x4 walls.

 In my frameless dome the skin and the insulation serve more purposes than just waterproofing and insulation.
-The plastic skin serves as a weather proof skin and provides structural tension to the layer below.
+The plastic skin serves as a weather proofing and provides structural tension to the layer below.
 The insulation insulates and provides the bulk of the structural support.
 The inner skin provides structural support and clean walls to the interior of the structure.